Check out these one, three and five-day sample Tahiti itineraries to see how to divide your days on the big island

 The present structure was completed back in 2000.
 You can’t obviously enter the home of the President of French Polynesia, but if you ask nicely, the guards might let you take a few steps inside and photograph this beautiful colonial-style palace.

-A lovely boardwalk stretches from Place Vaiete all the way to the Paofai Gardens.
+A lovely boardwalk stretches from Place Vaiete to the Paofai Gardens.
 Popular with joggers and locals, it’s a great little hike in the center of town.
 Admire the massive ships that dock just a few meters away or the lucky yachts that get to sail the warm waters of the South Pacific.
 The marina is also the meeting place for excursions heading out to the Tetiaroa Atoll (see ‘excursions in Tahiti’).

 Any person of the Jewish fate will be amazed at the small Jewish community of Tahiti.
 If you’re around on a Friday night, head for Shabbat service and there’s a 100% chance you’ll be invited for a post-service dinner you’ll never forget!